Zippy-sudo/restaurant_cli/README.md

 ## Usage

-The terminal should display a menu
+The terminal should display a menu:

 ![menu](/assets/menu.png)